carpentries-incubator/geospatial-python/_episodes/19-access-data.md

 <img src="../fig/19-STAC-s2-preview.jpg" title="Scene thumbnail" alt="true color image scene preview" width="612" style="display: block; margin: auto;" />

-As we will see in the following episode, remote raster data can also be directly opened via the `rioxarray` library.
+Remote raster data can be directly opened via the `rioxarray` library.
+We will learn more about this library in the next episodes.
 ~~~
 import rioxarray
 b01_href = assets["B01"].href